JaykeMeijer/e-BoekhoudenFixer/README.md

 Next, click [here](https://github.com/JaykeMeijer/e-BoekhoudenFixer/raw/master/eboekhouden.user.js).

-This has for now only been tested on FireFox.
+The master branch of this repo has been tested on Firefox & Chrome on Windows, and FireFox on Linux.